Sanctions Chair: Matt Merrill

 Address: Contact Matt for his address if needed

-It is wise to start thinking about applying for a sanction 6 months in advance and some may find 9 - 12 months helpful as well.
-It is strongly encouraged to allow at least 1 month prior to the event for all paperwork to be submitted.
+In general, it is wise to start thinking about applying for a sanction 6 months in advance and some race directors may find 9 - 12 months helpful as well.
+It is strongly encouraged to allow at least 1 month prior to the event for the process to be completed.
 This helps alleviate stress and late fees associated with rushing insurance documents.
 In an emergency situation, sanctions may be approved in less time, but please try to plan accordingly.

 Feel free to contact Matt with any questions or concerns you may have.
 Thank you